protecode-sc/helm-chart/README.md

 ### Openshift

-Since Openshift is incompatible with Security Contexts specified in helm charts, security contexts need to be disabled and have openshift manage them.
+Since Openshift is incompatible with security contexts specified in helm charts, security contexts need to be disabled and have openshift manage them.

-To disable security context declarations in helm charts, add the following to helm cmd line or your values.yaml.
+To disable security context declarations in helm charts, add the following to helm command line or your values.yaml.

 ```
 --set postgresql.securityContext.enabled=false \